If you or your partner have left or lost a job, an income maintenance period may apply.

-You may have to serve an income maintenance waiting period if you’ve left or lost your job.
-For this period, you may not get any income support payment, or you may get a reduced rate.
+For this period, you may not get any income support payment, or you may get a reduced payment rate.

 When it applies

-This waiting period applies if you left or lost your job and your employer paid you for:
+This waiting period applies if you or your partner left or lost a job and the employer paid a lump sum.
+This could include any of the following:

 - sick leave